WICG/origin-agent-cluster/README.md

 * Deploying `COOP` + `COEP` can be a significant burden for sites, e.g. in terms of how it requires all of their embedded content to be updated with `CORP` headers.
 Some sites may not want to use any of the features enabled by `COOP` + `COEP` (e.g. `SharedArrayBuffer` or `process.measureMemory()`), and so be unmotivated to take on this burden.
 But they still might want origin isolation, perhaps of the parallelism or heap isolation variety.
 In such cases, this separate header would be much easier to deploy than `COOP` + `COEP`, since it does not require any embeddee cooperation.

-So to conclude, the separate `Origin-Isolation` header can be used both by sites who are not yet using `COOP` + `COEP`, to get origin isolation without taking on the burden of cross-origin isolation, and it can be used by sites that are using `COOP` + `COEP`, to provide the browser with specific hints that guide its implementation choices for converting origin isolation into process isolation.
+So to conclude, the separate `Origin-Isolation` header can be used both by sites who are not yet using `COOP` + `COEP`, to get origin isolation without taking on the burden of cross-origin isolation, and it can be used by sites that are using `COOP` + `COEP`, to provide the browser with specific hints that guide its implementation choices for converting origin isolation into process isolation or other implementation technologies.

 ## Potential future work